nasa/cpr/PVS/README.md

-[PVS version 7.1](http://pvs.csl.sri.com) and the development version of the [NASA PVS Library](https://github.com/nasa/pvslib) are required to type-check and prove these formalizations.

-To re-prove the CPR development, type the following command in a Unix shell in the directory containing the folder `CPR-fp`, `CPR`, `framac_wp`, and `vc_nb_xx`.
+[PVS version 7.1](http://pvs.csl.sri.com) and the development version of the [NASA PVS Library](https://github.com/nasa/pvslib) are required to type-check and prove the CPR development in PVS.
+Type the following command in a Unix shell within the local directory `PVS`.

 ```
 $ provethem --addpath